telerik/xaml-docs/controls/radgridview/row-details/how-to/display-window.md

 	}
 {{endregion}}

-As you can see, it inherits from the [INotifyPropertyChanged](http://msdn.microsoft.com/en-us/library/system.componentmodel.inotifypropertychanged.aspx) interface.
+As you can see, it implements the [INotifyPropertyChanged](http://msdn.microsoft.com/en-us/library/system.componentmodel.inotifypropertychanged.aspx) interface.
 Each time a row is selected in RadGridView, the DataContext of the DetailsProvider changes.
 The DetailsPresenter listens for these property changes and updates as needed.
 We can listen for a PropertyChanged ourselves and position the window accordingly.

-#### __[C#] Example 3:__
+#### __[C#] Example 3: Handling the PropertyChanged event__

 {{region cs-gridview-how-to-display-row-details-window_2}}
 	private void OnRowDetailsProviderPropertyChanged(object sender, System.ComponentModel.PropertyChangedEventArgs e)